Updated on October 18, 2024

 Grasstops: Grasstops advocacy involves enlisting people in a position of power or influence at the local level to effect a specific change.

 Letter to the editor (LTE): A letter submitted by a member of the public to a media publication.
-Usually around 150-250 words, that makes one point clearly and succinctly.
+Usually, around 150-250 words make one point clear and succinct.
 In many situations, letters to the editor are an ideal venue to take issue with something that a publication has printed, to correct the record of something that was misrepresented, or to add a key point that was left out.

 Lobbyist: Someone who uses lawful means to try to influence the decisions of government officials.

-Memorandum of Understanding (MOU): A memorandum of understanding is a document describing an agreement to pursue a common line of action.
+Memorandum of Understanding (MOU): An MOU describes an agreement to pursue a common course of action.

 Nimbyism: Nimbyism is the practice of someone who opposes anything being built or done around where they live.
 The term stems from the acronym NIMBY, which stands for not in my backyard.